 Having published over 20 academic articles on the background of Judaism, Christianity, and Islam, I also have authored or edited several books—one of which recently came out in the fall of 2020 on the letters of Peter and Paul.
 I have given over 12 papers in the past five years, and been a keynote speaker for the American Oriental Society.

 In 2014 I was invited to the Brandeis University (Boston) Center for the Study of Israel and participate in their program regularly.
-I have traveled many times to the Middle East (Lebanon, Syria, Israel, Turkey, Jordan, and the Territories) for extensive periods.
+I have traveled many times to the Middle East (Lebanon, Syria, Israel, Turkey, Jordan, and the Territories) and India (2022) for extensive periods.
 I am in the process of developing my own Reacting game for students to learn about Islam from a historical perspective.

 I am a member of an ecumenical brotherhood called Servants of the Word, and we work with youth all over the world.
 I am Roman Catholic, though we have many Protestant and Orthodox men in our group.